bey-dev/bey-examples/livekit-agent/README.md

 A minimal LiveKit avatar agent using the Beyond Presence API (Beta).

+Your local LLM voice agent powers the conversation, while the API renders video and streams synced audio-video to the room.

 ## Requirements

 Make sure to have an account for the following services: